 Personal Statement: Detail your reasons for seeking a graduate business education, your short-and long-term professional and personal goals, and how you think this graduate program will help you achieve them.
 Provide any additional information highlighting unique aspects of your candidacy to the Admissions Committee.
 Please limit statement to 1,000 words.

-Transcripts: Submit two copies of official transcripts from all institutions attended.
-Applicants to the graduate business certificate programs are required to have a minimum undergraduate GPA of 3.0.
+Transcripts: Applicants to the graduate business certificate programs are required to have a minimum undergraduate GPA of 3.0.

 Letters of Recommendation: Provide two letters of recommendation addressing your abilities to successfully complete a graduate business program.